fakeshadow/pixel-psn/README.md

     [GET]    /api/psn/store/:gameName        (not working for now)

+#### **How cache works:**
+    Refresh token is stored in database and will update acess token every hour

+    User profile with trophy list is stored as single document. (trophy list update is handled by background worker.
+It starts an update every 30 seconds)

+    User individual game trophy list is stored as a single document with user's npId.

+    All data will return a cached result from database if the last update time is less than an hour from present.

 ### **issue**:
     Refresh token may expire and you have to login again manually.
     Process may halt when auto refreshing token.

 ### todo: